Product Features:

 This beautiful glass pipe was made by Rockin’ A Glass in Gresham, TX.
 It was made by melting frit (tiny shards of glass) into clear glass, then fumed with gold.
 Because this pipe was fumed with gold, its coloring will change the more it gets used.

 This beautiful hand-blown pipe is made by Glass Parrot out of Longview, TX.
-This pipe is clear with color line work.
-It has also been spun to create a reversal pattern on the front end of the pipe.
+This spoon-shaped hand-pipe was made with silver-fumed cobalt blue glass.
+It also has a reversal pattern on the front end where the bowl is.

 Reviews